r) Provisions and contingent liabilities

 Note:-27 Dues to micro and small suppliers

 Under the section 22 of Micro, Small and Medium Enterprises Development Act, 2006, (MSMED) which came into force from 2nd October, 2006, certain disclosures are required to be made relating to Micro, Small and Medium enterprises.
-On the basis of the information and records available with the management, there are no outstanding dues to the Micro and Small enterprises as defined in the Micro, Small and Medium Enterprises Development Act, 2006.
+On the basis of the information and rDords available with the management, there are no outstanding dues to the Micro and Small enterprises as defined in the Micro, Small and Medium Enterprises Development Act, 2006.

 The Company's principal financial liabilities comprise loans and borrowings, trade and other payables.
 The main purpose of these financial liabilities is to finance the Company's operations and to support its operations.
 The Company's financial assets include loans, trade and other receivables, and cash & cash equivalents that derive directly from its operations.